forest-fire/firemodel/docs/using/watching.md

 ## Upward and Onward

 We've talked about _what_ watching is and _how_ it works mechanistically but we've not really discussed a practical manner of using it.
-Don't worry kind reader, we'll get there next in the Advanced topic section under [Frontend State Management](./frontend-state-mgmt.html).
+Don't worry kind reader, we'll get there next in the Advanced topic section under [Frontend State Management](./frontend-state-mgmt.html) ... but first a moment from our sponsors.